zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loadingdata.md

 ```

-### Ignore redundant data
+### The cachedAjax method

-If the call to `MsPortalFx.Base.Net.ajax()` is replaced with `MsPortalFx.Base.Net.cachedAjax()`, then a hash is generated on the server to provide change detection.
-This not only saves network bandwidth, but it also saves client-side processing.
+The `MsPortalFx.Base.Net.cachedAjax()` method generates a sha256 hash on the server to provide change detection.
+If a query is not unique, or if the results are not unique, the server informs the client that it previously acquired the requested content.
+This uses less network bandwidth than the call to `MsPortalFx.Base.Net.ajax()` and reduces client-side processing.

 This capability is built into the SDK as a server-side filter that is activated when the header `x-ms-cache-tag` is present.
 This value is a SHA256 hash of the return data plus the query information.

-**NOTE**: If the extension uses a server that does not utilize the SDK, then this filter may not be available by default and therefore the calculation may need to be implemented by the service provider.

-The hash calculation should ensure uniqueness of the query and result, as in the following example.

-`x-ms-cache-tag = sha256(method + URL + query string + query body + result)`
+The hash calculation should ensure uniqueness of the query and result.
+The hash calculation is `x-ms-cache-tag = sha256(method + URL + query string + query body + result)`.
 If the `RequestHeader.x-ms-cache-tag` is equivalent to the  `ResponseHeader.x-ms-cache-tag` then do not return any data and instead return the status `304` `NOT MODIFIED`.

-When using `cachedAjax()`, the return data is wrapped in the following interface.
+**NOTE**: If the extension uses a server that does not utilize the SDK, then this filter may not be available and therefore the calculation may need to be implemented by the service provider.

+The following interface uses the `cachedAjax()` method.

 ```ts
 export interface AjaxCachedResult<T> {